-Fentanyl, though not an addictive drug like heroin or cocaine, is 50 times more potent than heroin and can rapidly stop respiration.
+Fentanyl is 50 times more potent than heroin and can rapidly stop respiration — it has been found to be highly addictive.
 With regular use, a tolerance develops to these addictive drugs requiring higher doses to achieve the same results.
 Fentanyl can increase a persons’ tolerance in users who take it regularly, and is often added to heroin for a stronger, cheaper, more desirable high.
 In some areas in New England, fentanyl is now killing more people than heroin.
 The New York Times reported fentanyl alone killed 158 people last year, just in New Hampshire; heroin killed 32.
 A bad batch of heroin laced with fentanyl was precisely the cause of death of Nicholas, the young man written about at the beginning of this article.

 - According to the CDC: